Bhagyashree-v/bridge-cross-problem/README.md

                   2.depth information about greedy approach
                   3.depth information about optimal solution
-                  4.learnt how create and debug in java language NOTE I HAVE USED intellj IDEA software for desigining the code.
+                  4.learnt how create and debug in java language

+     NOTE: I HAVE USED intellj IDEA software for desigining the code.